1. Governing policy

 - 16 credit points (48 credit points per year) for postgraduate courses.

-3.3 Students undertaking a work integrated learning placement, must complete additional credit points to the aforementioned to achieve a full-time study load.
-The credit requirements are as follows:
+3.3 Students undertaking a work integrated learning (WIL) placement, may complete additional credit points to the WIL subjects to achieve a full-time study load but must not exceed the maximum credit point limits noted below.
+The credit requirements for students on WIL are as follows:

-- 6 credit points per study period for undergraduate courses; and
+- 6 credit points per study period for undergraduate courses (a maximum 9 credit points per study period); and

-- 8 credit points per study period for postgraduate courses.
+- 8 credit points per study period for postgraduate courses (a maximum 12 credit points per study period).

 3.4 Students must apply to change their study load beyond the approved full-time and accelerated study load limits.